-If you get any side effects, talk to your doctor or pharmacist.
+If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
-By reporting side effects you can help provide more information on the safety of this medicine.
+You can also report side effects directly via Yellow Card Scheme Website:

+report side effects directly via Yellow Card Scheme Website:

+www.mhra.gov.uk/yellowcard or

+search for MHRA Yellow Card in the

+Google Play or Apple App Store.

+By reporting side effects you can help

+provide more information on the

+safety of this medicine.